 Procedures for the Award of Tenure From Within the University

 The process of awarding tenure ordinarily begins with a positive recommendation by a majority of the tenured faculty members of a department or school (that is, by a majority vote of those faculty members who hold tenure in the same department or school where the candidate’s tenure would be based).
 Both positive and negative recommendations are forwarded to the appropriate Dean, ordinarily within ten business days of the decision, along with the promotion file and an explanation of the basis of the decision.
 In the event of a negative decision, the candidate must be notified in writing of the decision in a timely manner, ordinarily within one business day.
 The candidate may then submit a statement for inclusion in the file to be transmitted to the Dean.
 The Dean may (a) accept the negative faculty decision, thereby ending the matter, or (b) return it to the faculty for reconsideration.
-If the original negative decision is reaffirmed by the faculty, the Dean, if he or she favors tenure, may send a positive recommendation to the appropriate University Promotion and Tenure Review Committee.
-If this committee acts favorably, its recommendation is sent to the Provost, or, in the School of Nursing, to the Vice Chancellor for Health Affairs.
-A negative decision under these circumstances by the Promotion and Tenure Review Committee terminates consideration.
+If the original negative decision is reaffirmed by the faculty, the Dean, if he or she favors tenure, may send a positive recommendation to the Promotion and Tenure Review Committee.
+If this committee acts favorably, its Recommendation is sent to the Provost.
+A negative decision under these circumstances by the Promotion and Tenure Review Committee terminates consideration. ·

-A recommendation for tenure transmitted to a Dean by a departmental or school faculty moves forward only with the concurrence of the Dean, except when a department or school appeals a Dean’s nonconcurrence.
-A decision to appeal requires the affirmative vote of at least two-thirds of the department’s or school’s tenured faculty, must be made within ten business days (not including vacation periods) after receiving a written report from the Dean describing the rationale for the decision, and is directed to the appropriate University Promotion and Tenure Review Committee.
+A recommendation for tenure transmitted to a Dean by a departmental or school faculty moves forward only with the concurrence of the Dean, except when a department or school appeals a Dean’s non concurrence.
+A decision to appeal requires the affirmative vote of at least two-thirds of the department’s or school’s tenured faculty, must be made within ten business days (not including vacation periods) after receiving a written report from the Dean describing the rationale for the decision, and is directed to the Promotion and Tenure Review Committee.
 Only those faculty members eligible to vote on the original recommendation may participate in the vote on an appeal.
+The candidate must be informed by the department or school within one business day of the outcome of its decision on whether or not to appeal a Dean’s non-concurrence.
 The appeals procedures limit the committee’s review to documentation included in the personnel file at the time of the Dean’s decision.